redhat-beyond/documents/tutorial/part-3.md

 pipenv run python manage.py runserver 0.0.0.0:8000
 ```

-{% alert %}By default, Django tries to be secure when it runs in development mode
+{% rhalert %}By default, Django tries to be secure when it runs in development mode
 and blocks connections that do not originate from the machine it runs on.
 Since
 we want to connect to Django from our host computer, which is considered to be
 a remote machine from the virtual machine’s point of view, we need to add the
-`0.0.0.0:8000` parameter to runserver.{% endalert %}
+`0.0.0.0:8000` parameter to runserver.{% endrhalert %}

 The application server will start up, print a few messages like the
 following, and then stop and listen for user interaction.